PEM Electrolyzer Manufacturer for Green Hydrogen Systems

 A PEM electrolyzer is only one part of the hydrogen system.
 BOP integration determines operating stability and project readiness.

 Industrial hydrogen projects require integrated system design, not just an electrolyzer.
-Hele Titanium supports PEM stack selection, skid-mounted and containerized electrolyzer configuration, and BOP integration based on hydrogen output, application, site conditions, safety requirements, documentation, and delivery needs.
+Hele Titanium supports PEM stack matching, skid-mounted system configuration, containerized electrolyzer layout, BoP integration, and project-specific hydrogen system engineering for research, pilot, industrial, renewable energy, and OEM applications.

-Support PLC, HMI, remote monitoring, hydrogen detection, pressure relief, emergency shutdown, and alarm logic.
+Support PLC, HMI, remote monitoring, hydrogen detection, shutdown logic, alarm system, and automation interface according to project requirements.

 Configured to output needs

-PEM electrolyzer quality depends on stack assembly, sealing, pressure performance, electrical behavior, water circuit design, cooling stability, gas handling, control logic, safety interlocks, and final documentation.
+PEM electrolyzer quality depends on stack assembly, sealing performance, pressure control, electrical behavior, water circuit design, cooling stability, gas handling, control logic, safety interlocks, and final documentation.
+Inspection scope and documentation can be reviewed according to system configuration and project requirements.

-PEM stack assembly, sealing, compression, and interface conditions are reviewed according to system requirements.
+PEM stack assembly, sealing, compression, interface connection, and installation condition can be reviewed according to system requirements.

 Pressure & Leak Testing

-Pressure holding, leak check, gas circuit, and water circuit testing can be supported based on agreed inspection scope.
+Pressure holding, leak check, gas circuit, water circuit, and connection sealing can be tested according to agreed inspection scope.

 Electrical & Control Testing